The Fairytale Republic of San Marino: Italy’s Mountaintop Microstate

 From jaw-dropping destinations to how to find the best gelato, here’s everything you need to know to plan your trip to Italy.

-Do you need your passport to visit San Marino?
+Do I need my passport to visit San Marino?

 Since San Marino is an associate member of the Schengen Area, there are no border controls.
 So entering from Italy is a piece of cake.